Alpha Mechanical - Cooling & Heating

 When your furnace is blowing cold air, you may also notice some of these following symptoms in your home: unexpected hot or cold areas within the house, increased repairs due to higher usage of the HVAC system, more dust and particles in the air, and higher bills in the summer and winter.
 You’re not alone.

-According to ASHRAE, 75% of buildings have leakage in the air ducts.
+According to ASHRAE, roughly 75% of buildings have leakage in the air ducts.
 Age, physical damage by weather conditions and animals, poor installation, and insulation problems can all lead to reasons for the furnace blowing out cold air.
 To fix any visible or felt cracks, gaps, and joints use a quality sealant such as duct sealing tape, mastic sealant, or aerosol sealant.
 Then insulate the ducts to help prevent leaks.
 Conduct regular tests on the system to ensure that the ducts are airtight.

 7. Electrical and Sensor Failures